jianminchen/Leetcode_Julia/Leetcode weekly contest/ReadMe.md

 After the contest in over an hour, I wrote a solution for algorithm 3.

 On January 9, 2019, I wrote a solution for algorithm 3.
 [Here](https://leetcode.com/problems/flip-binary-tree-to-match-preorder-traversal/discuss/216247/C-How-to-push-myself-to-write-an-elegant-solution) is my Leetcode discuss sharing called "How to push myself to write an elegant solution" <br>

+**weekly contest 124**<br>
+I took one week break for Chinese new year spring break party in Delta, BC.
+I came back to play weekly contest as usual.